scruffy-t/sparc/README.rst

 Developers
 ----------

-*sparc* is developed by me, Tobias Schruff <tobias.schruff@gmail.com>.
+*sparc* is developed by Tobias Schruff <tobias.schruff@gmail.com>.
 Feel free to contact me for bugs or feature requests.